fuad-nought/Filter-file-and-move/README.md

 # Filter-file-and-move

-A tool to extract all filenames from a folder and save them to a text file.
-No Python installation required to run the executable.
+A Python script to extract and consolidate files with specific extensions from nested folder structures.
+Download and run the .exe file directly in your machine, no python installation is required.